MarketingFebruary 23, 2026

 • Publicity stunts.
 If you’re the creative type and are willing to invest the time and effort into one-off efforts that don’t scale, consider it.
 Publicity stunts are generally the domain of larger companies but many startups have used cheaper stunts to gain traction.
 For example, the founder of Tinder went around university campuses giving presentations at sororities and fraternities.
 In the pitches she would attend a sorority, persuade all the attendees to install Tinder, and then would go immediately to the sorority’s favoured fraternity and persuade the guys to install the app as well, where they would immediately see a bunch of girls they knew from the nearby sorority.
 A simple, effective stunt that doesn’t scale but it got them 15,000 users.
 Just be aware that publicity stunts do carry risk and can backfire if not executed correctly.

 • Speaking engagements.
-Everyone's a "professional public speaker" nowadays, but speaking engagements should not be dismissed as a means of generating leads for your startup, especially if you are B2B focused.
-Industry events are a prime target for speakers and you can work on generating engagements by pitching the event organizers who, don't forget, need to fill up their event's schedule with relevant speakers.
+Everyone’s a professional public speaker nowadays, but speaking engagements should not be dismissed as a means of generating leads for your startup, especially if you are B2B focused.
+Industry events are a prime target for speakers and you can work on generating engagements by pitching the event organizers who, don’t forget, need to fill up their event’s schedule with relevant speakers.
 Do this with plenty of time in advance of the event itself though otherwise the speaking slots will likely be filled.

 • Trade shows and events.
 If your startup is B2B, trade shows are still a solid way of finding new customers.
-Thanks to Covid there are increasing numbers of virtual and hybrid events to attend, making it easier than ever before to attend.
+There are increasing numbers of virtual and hybrid events to attend, making it easier than ever before to attend.
 If you have budget, hire a stand to present your product, or if not then just circulate and talk to other vendors.
 It can be a great opportunity to forge potential partnerships or even just get inside information on your competitors.
-Even if you're not a B2B product, events can connect you to journalists who could in turn create excellent publicity.
+Even if you’re not a B2B product, events can connect you to journalists who could in turn create excellent publicity.

 I could go on, as there are seemingly endless ways to build traction especially once you want to go past the 1000 mark.
 One thing to know is that you will need to change strategy fairly frequently as each stage of growth takes shape.
 What worked in getting your first 1000 users may not work in getting the next 99,000.
 Keep experimenting, measuring and adapting.
 And keep the consistency.